kallaballa/Janosh/README.md

 Janosh
 ======

-A json document database with a shell interface.
+A json document database with a shell interface and lua scripting support.

 Janosh is written in C++11.
 It is used in the [ScreenInvader](https://github.com/Metalab/ScreenInvader) project.